isc-projects/bind9/doc/arm/dyndb.rst

-In the above example, the module is configured to create a zone "example.nil", which can answer queries and AXFR requests, and accept DDNS updates.
+In the above example, the module is configured to create a zone "example.nil" which can answer queries and AXFR requests and accept DDNS updates.
 At runtime, prior to any updates, the zone contains an SOA, NS, and a single A record at the apex: